 Oakton Coins & Collectibles buys stamp collections.

 If you inherited a stamp collection, you can bring it in for a free appraisal.
-Stamps collecting can be a difficult hobby to figure out for non collectors.
+Stamp collecting can be a difficult hobby to figure out for inexperienced collectors.
 We often meet people with very high expectations for very average stamps.

-Here are four common categories for stamp collections This is just is a rough guide to trying to figure out how much a stamp collection is worth.
+Following is a rough guide for you to figure out how much a stamp collection is worth.
+Here are four common categories for stamp collections:

-Well put together stamp albums that are mildew and water-damage free will be worth more than damaged albums.
+Well put-together stamp albums that are mildew and water-damage free will be worth more than damaged albums.
 These are the sort of books that Old-Timers took a lot of care and time to put together.
-Usually very big and thick albums with many editions and many rare early issues can be worth some money.
-It’s unlikely that you’ll retire on it but definitely not worthless.
-Stamp collecting was a very popular hobby a long time ago and the few remaining collectors of today can be very picky about what they buy.
+Usually very big, thick albums with several editions and many rare early issues can be worth some money.
+It’s unlikely that you’ll retire on it, but it’s definitely not worthless.
+Stamp collecting was a popular hobby a long time ago, and the few remaining collectors of today are often very picky about what they buy.

-If you have a box or bag of unorganized cancelled stamps it’s called poundage.
-These were literally bought by the pound by stamp collectors to find the stamps to put in the albums.
-They are much less desirable then well put together albums.
-They generally bought these from stamp dealers back in the day and are readily available online.
-Most people don’t have the patience to go through large loads of stamps anymore so this is not a very valuable collection of stamps.
+If you have a box or bag of unorganized, cancelled stamps, it’s called poundage.
+These stamps were literally bought by the pound by stamp collectors to find stamps to put in their albums.
+They are much less desirable than well put together albums.
+Collectors generally bought these from stamp dealers back in the day, and they are readily available online.
+Most people don’t have the patience to go through large loads of stamps anymore, so this is not a very valuable collection of stamps.

-We do buy uncanceled US postage stamps.
-We see a lot of collections that really should just be used as postage.
-We usually pay 50% of the face value for 20c and higher denomination stamps, and 20% or less for lower denomination stamps.
-Much of the value of these stamps have been lost due to the use of digital postage systems nowadays.
-At this point the post office actually charges you more to use the stamps then to just digitally print out a label.
+We do buy uncanceled US postage stamps, but we see a lot of collections that really should just be used as postage.
+We usually pay 50% of the face value for 20¢ and higher denomination stamps, and 20% or less for lower denomination stamps.
+Much of the value of these stamps has been lost due to the use of digital postage systems nowadays.
+At this point, the post office actually charges you more to use the stamps than to just digitally print out a label.
 It seems like the US Post Office received a free loan from the public, but the stamps still have some value.

 First day covers

 These were all the rage in stamp collecting back in the day.
 These were stamp issues canceled on envelopes on the day of issue.
-These are called first-day covers and there are literally thousands of different types.
-Unfortunately, even though there are a few early regular and air mail issues that are quite rare and valuable, there has been a dramatic shift in the value of first-day covers.
+These are called first-day covers, and there are literally thousands of different types.
+Unfortunately, even though a few early regular and airmail issues are quite rare and valuable, there has been a dramatic shift in the value of first-day covers has occurred.
 They are very common and most are near worthless.

 Did the collector spend substantial sums on the collection?

-Ask yourself the following questions to help determine the value of the collection to be sold.
+Ask yourself the following questions to help determine the value of the collection you want to sell.

-Can you determine how much money he/she spent or how regularly the owner bought?
-Can you find any bills of sale, invoices or canceled checks from dealers or auction firms?
+Can you determine how much money the collector spent or how regularly the owner bought?
+Can you find any bills of sale, invoices, or canceled checks from dealers or auction firms?
 Is there an insurance policy or a will with instructions?

-These figures may be helpful, but one cannot depend on any of them.
+These figures may be helpful, but you can’t completely depend on any of them.
 The value of stamps, like the value of anything else, is what a willing buyer will pay a willing seller.
 This is never a fixed figure.
-The market fluctuates in varying degree and at unpredictable rates.
+The market fluctuates in varying degrees and at unpredictable rates.

 How is the collection stored?